 The McKenzie Method for assessing bodily pain is a thorough diagnostic tool used by experienced clinicians across the globe.
 It involves four steps: assessment, classification, treatment, and prevention.
 Once a professional has assessed your condition, they will classify it as a syndrome to improve your treatment.
 The treatment involves a series of prescribed movements and exercises designed to train your body and help it recover from pain.
-A chiropractor in St. Petersburg can help you find relief with these three common exercises.
+A chiropractor in Bozeman can help you find relief with these three common exercises.

 1. Lying Prone

 The patient should lie flat with their arms straight down by their sides.
 If on your stomach, turn your head gently to one side so that your cheek is resting on the ground.
 Focus on creating the perfect posture, straight from head to toe.
 This position is supposed to restore lordosis of the spine and correct any postural exaggerations.
 For the position to have an effect, hold the pose for five to ten minutes so that the internal fluids can reposition themselves.

 The McKenzie Method exercises are designed to test the patient’s range of mobility and flexibility while improving physical condition.
 One exercise is called, extension in lying.
 This pose is a graduation from lying prone.
 From a prone position, extend your arms in front of you with your palms facing the ground.
 Then, drag your hands back about halfway with your arms and elbows making a 90-degree angle.
 Lift your torso and place your weight evenly on your elbows and hips.
 Repeat this movement about ten times.

 Finally, move from this position to a full press up by pressing down into your palms, straightening your arms, and lifting your torso as much as is comfortable.
 Again, repeat this exercise about ten times.
 Be aware of your posture while holding this pose; if you feel your shoulders hunching up, relax them and press them down.
 Visit a chiropractor in Bozeman to make sure that you are holding the correct posture.